jdoleary/Spellmasons/docs/CriticalPath.md

     - Saved games persist to steam cloud
     - what happens when multiplayer tries to join a singple player save
         - or when there are more players in the lobby than there are players in the save
+    - If a player joins a game and then leaves without ever being a part of the game you can "join as that player" but the names get mixed up.

 ## Schedule
 - January 1/22-1/28